mitchell985/mitchell985/README.md

 # 👋 Hi,
 I’m Mitchell
 - 👀 I’m interested in many things.
 Lots of them involve computers and programming.
-- 🌱 I’m currently learning Typescript and the MEAN stack.
-Focusing on API development.
+- 🌱 I’m currently learning Typescript and the MERN stack.
 - 📫 Reach me at opro@windowslive.com

 <!---